Categories: Uncategorized

 Is it possible to prevent a dental emergency?

-You can prevent dental disease from becoming an emergency situation by addressing it early.
+You can prevent a dental disease from becoming an emergency situation by addressing it early.
 Practicing good hygiene and visiting your dentist for regular checkups will significantly improve your chances of prevention and early treatment.
 In the case of accidental trauma, you might not be able to prevent the accident, but you may be able to prevent severe trauma with prompt attention from your dentist.

 What should I do if my tooth is knocked out completely?